-Price lists let you offer advanced custom pricing based on customer groups.
+Price lists let you offer advanced variant-level price overrides based on customer groups.
 Visitors to your store see the same products, but are shown different prices based on the group they belong to.

-For example, a wholesale merchant might offer standard (retail) pricing to all visitors of their store, but also offer special discounted pricing that only certain customers can access.
+For example, a wholesale merchant might offer standard (retail) pricing to all visitors of their store, but also offer special discounted pricing that only certain customers can see and access.

 Managing Price Lists

 Go to Products › Price Lists.

 This screen will display all your price lists, their names, how many customer groups they apply to, and their status (live or hidden).

 From here, you can create, edit, publish/unpublish, search, and delete price lists.

 - There is no limit to the number of price lists you can have.

 - A single price list can be applied to multiple customer groups, however, a customer group can only be assigned to a single price list at a time.

 When you click Create Price List, you’ll first be asked to give your list a name.
 This is for your reference only and is not shown publicly.